-There’s also something called a denial-of-service attack (DoS) where legitimate users cannot access their emails, files, or online accounts because of a cybersecurity threat.
+There’s also something called a denial-of-service attack (DoS), where legitimate users cannot access their emails, files, or online accounts because of a cybersecurity threat.
 Hackers execute a denial-of-service attack by flooding the network with too much traffic for the network to handle, and it crashes.
 The attackers then take advantage of this vulnerability.

-When it comes to network maintenance and cybersecurity efforts, I think it’s best to internalize Murphy’s Law—“anything that can go wrong will go wrong.”
+When it comes to network maintenance and cybersecurity efforts, I think it’s best to internalize Murphy’s law: “Anything that can go wrong will go wrong.”
 I like to tack on “so you should be prepared” to the end.
 Invest in a SIEM solution, create a disaster recovery plan, update your firewall and, as always, keep yourself up to date on the latest antivirus software.

-Such attacks are rare—there are more common causes out there for packet issues.
+Such attacks are rare.
+There are more common causes out there for packet issues.
 If you’re experiencing packet loss, it’s probably just your network.